 Nova ELIPSON™ leverages Raman spectroscopy, a vibrational spectroscopy technique to detect material properties such as strain, crystallinity, phases, grain size, and composition.
 A non-destructive optical method, Raman spectroscopy combines small spot size and high speed to serve as the metrology of choice for the memory and logic segments.

 Why Raman Spectroscopy?

-The Raman spectrum provides direct information on these vibrational properties, which are highly sensitive to various material parameters.
-Interpretation of the measured spectrum into metrology parameters of interest can be based on empirical rules, model-based or machine learning approaches.
+The Raman spectrum provides direct information of the vibrational properties, which are highly sensitive to various material parameters.
+Translation of the measured spectrum into metrology parameters of interest is based on either empirical rules, model-based methods, or machine learning approaches.

 Raman spectroscopy has been known for many years as a suitable lab technology for R&D needs.
 With Nova ELIPSON™, Nova has taken this technology one step further into the fab.